max-hill/563-final-project/report.md

 ### Step 2.
 Simulate the Data

-Since they are reasonably small, I have opted to include all simulated datafiles used for this project in the `data` directory.
-To replicate any particular datafile, you will need to run a simluation using the following steps.
+Since they are reasonably small, I have opted to include all simulated datafiles used for this project in the `data/` directory.
+To replicate any particular datafile, you will need to run a simulation using the following steps.

 #### Step 2a.
 Choose simulation parameters